CARES money to pay for coronavirus-related expenses going fast as deadline nears

 “The governor’s office did a fantastic job to set up and run a completely new program like this,” said Fina.

 Signed in late March, the CARES Act included $150 billion to reimburse state and local governments for COVID-related expenses.
-The money was allocated by population, with Oklahoma City, Oklahoma County and Tulsa County receiving shares aside from the state's.
+The money was allocated by population.

 Requests were fairly slow at first as counties and municipalities tried to figure out the application procedures and what could be claimed as an allowable expense.